 The AZX Series® of AC power sources offer no protection against liquid spills.
 Openings exist in the cabinet to allow air flow on the front panel and on the top panel.
-The top panel in particular is very porouse and great care should be taken not to put any container or objects containing liquids on top of the cabinet.
-Any liquid spills can cause great damage to the unit, even when switched off.
+The top panel is very porous and great care should be taken not to put any container or objects containing liquids on top of the cabinet.
+Any liquid spill can cause great damage to the unit, even when switched off.